Heidi Klum: Bomb threat during GNTM live finale

-During the live finale of the 10th season of Germany's Next Top Model in the Mannheim SAP Arena on 14 May 2015, a telephone call by a woman came in at 9:07 pm, threatening that a bomb would go off during the live show.
+During the live finale of the 10th season of Germany's Next Top Model in the SAP Arena on 14 May 2015, a telephone call by a woman came in at 9:07 pm, threatening that a bomb would go off during the live show.
 The organizer decided to have the hall evacuated and then to call the police.
 In the meantime, the live broadcast had been canceled and a note was shown to the television viewers, stating that the show had been interrupted due to technical issues.
 Later on, a man was arrested after he came near Klum, issuing another bomb threat.
 Thereupon, she was evacuated along with her daughter Leni and the two other judges.
 A suspicious suitcase was found, which turned out to be a hoax.

 Philanthropy

 On 30 April 2011, Klum led Walk for Kids, a community 5K walk to raise funds as part of Children's Hospital Los Angeles community awareness efforts.
 In May 2014, Klum was honoured with the Crystal Cross Award of the American Red Cross for her charity work, most notably for her contributions to the Red Cross after Hurricane Sandy.